 Hamilton spent the past five years serving and representing Idaho wheat and barley farmers as a District Four executive officer of the Idaho Grain Producers Association (IGPA).
 While serving in that role, he became very familiar with the local, state and national issues impacting agriculture and particularly wheat.

 Clark holds a bachelor’s degree in plant science and a minor in biology from Utah State University.
-He and his wife Kristi have been married for 28 years.
+He and his wife Kristi have been married for nearly 30 years.
 They have four children and one grandchild.
-When not farming, Clark enjoys flying, taking road trips on his motorcycle, and snowmobiling.
+When not farming, Clark enjoys flying, taking road trips on his motorcycle and snowmobiling.